johnballantyne/qbws/docs/qbws-api.md

   trying to connect.

 **Kind**: global function
+**Summary**: The current username and password values are hard-coded for demonstration.
+You should replace this with your own authentication.
 **Returns**: <code>String</code> &#124; <code>Array</code> - Instructions for QuickBooks to proceed with update.

   Possible return values
   - string[0] = ticket
   - string[1]
-  - empty string = use current company file
+    - `''` (empty string) = use current company file
-  - "none" = no further request/no further action required
+    - `'none'` = no further request/no further action required
-  - "nvu" = not valid user
+    - `'nvu'` = not valid user
     - any other string value = use this company file

 | Param | Type |
 | --- | --- |